Audi A6: A6 allroad quattro (2019–)

-RS 6 Avant (2019-)
+RS 6 Avant (2019–)

-It is a version of A6 Avant with 40 mm wider body on each side with flared wheel arches, front headlights from Audi A7, optional RS-specific Matrix LED laser headlight with darkened trims with dynamic turn signal, 4.0 TFSI engine rated 600 PS at 6250 rpm and 800 Nm at 2050-4500 rpm with a separate lithium-ion battery.
+The RS6 is a high-performance version of the A6.
+Sitting above the base A6 and mid-tier S6, the RS model is powered by a 4.0-litre twin-turbo V8 and all-wheel drive.
+The body is modified with 40 mm wider body on each side with flared wheel arches, front headlights from Audi A7, optional RS-specific Matrix LED laser headlight with darkened trims with dynamic turn signal, 4.0 TFSI engine rated 600 PS at 6250 rpm and 800 Nm at 2050-4500 rpm with a separate lithium-ion battery.
 The centre diff has a 40:60 torque split front to rear, but in certain situations can direct up to 70 per cent of the power forwards or as much as 85 per cent to the rear wheels and is also fitted with wheel-selective torque control.
-The RS 6 has RS adaptive air suspension or RS sport suspension plus with Dynamic Ride Control (DRC), progressive steering, Audi drive select dynamic handling system with six profiles, 21-inch cast aluminum wheels in 10-spoke star design with 275/35 size tires (optional 22-inch 5-V-spoke trapezoid design wheels in silver, matt titanium look, gloss turned finish, and gloss anthracite black, gloss turned finish with 285/30 tires), 420 mm front and 370 mm rear steel brake discs with black (optional red) calipers (RS ceramic brakes includes 440 mm front and 370 mm brake discs with gray, red or blue calipers), 'RS Monitor' MMI touch response display, optional head-up display, aluminium shift paddles, RS and RS 6 logos at steering wheel interior, seats and the illuminated front door sill trims; seats in black pearl Nappa leather/Alcantara upholstery with RS embossing and rhombus pattern (optional perforated Valcona leather with honeycomb pattern and RS embossing), optional carbon, wood natural, gray-brown, or matt aluminum inlays, optional swiveling trailer towing hitch with electric release, optional camera-based trailer assist.
-RS design packages (red and gray) includes steering wheel rim, gear lever gaiter and knee pads in Alcantara with contrasting stitching; belt straps with color edging, RS floor mats.
+The RS 6 has RS adaptive air suspension or RS sport suspension plus with Dynamic Ride Control (DRC), progressive steering, Audi drive select dynamic handling system with six profiles, 21-inch cast aluminium wheels in 10-spoke star design with 275/35 size tires (optional 22-inch 5-V-spoke trapezoid design wheels in silver, matt titanium look, gloss turned finish, and gloss anthracite black, gloss turned finish with 285/30 tires), 420 mm front and 370 mm rear steel brake discs with black (optional red) calipers (RS ceramic brakes includes 440 mm front and 370 mm brake discs with gray, red or blue calipers), 'RS Monitor' MMI touch response display, optional head-up display, aluminium shift paddles, RS and RS 6 logos at steering wheel interior, seats and the illuminated front door sill trims; seats in black pearl Nappa leather/Alcantara upholstery with RS embossing and rhombus pattern (optional perforated Valcona leather with honeycomb pattern and RS embossing), optional carbon, wood natural, gray-brown, or matt aluminium inlays, optional swiveling trailer towing hitch with electric release, optional camera-based trailer assist.
+RS design packages (red and gray) includes steering wheel rim, gear lever gaiter and knee pads in Alcantara with contrasting stitching; belt straps with colour edging, RS floor mats.
 Dynamic package adds quattro sport differential dynamic all-wheel steering, increased top speed to 280 kph.
 Dynamic package plus package adds dynamic package feature, plus increased top speed to 305 kph.

 European models went on sale in end of 2019.

 A6 e-tron concept (2021)

 Based on A6/A7 Sportback body, it included 22-inch wheels, LED projectors built in into each side of the body, 100 kWh battery.

-The vehicle was unveiled in Auto Shanghai 2021, followed by 2021 Milan Design Week.
+The all new Audi A6 E-tron was released in early 2025.